Some Extra Virgin Olive Oil Ideas For The Healthiest Of Easter Brunch Treats

 Why Not Celebrate With A Mediterranean Diet Twist – With Some Morocco Gold Extra Virgin Olive Oil?

-We may not be able to venture to warmer climes any time soon, so why not bring the sunshine and colour of the Mediterranean Diet to your Easter table instead?
+Bring the sunshine and colour of the Mediterranean Diet to your Easter table instead?

 Packed with health boosting properties which can benefit everything from your hair to you heart, there are so many delicious recipes out there to put a Spring in your step!
 Just remember to do them justice by stocking up on the best extra virgin olive oil in your cupboard.

 According to a legend, a young glassblower’s apprentice of the Fabbrica del Duomo di Milano from Flanders, who used to use saffron as a pigment, added it to a rice dish at a wedding feast, the first recipe identifiable as risotto dates from 1809. (source wikipedia.com).

 Prawn Risotto Recipe